 World Tuberculosis Day

-The History Of World Tuberculosis Day
+The History of World Tuberculosis Day

 Facts About TB

-As we dug into the research behind this holiday, we learned a lot about tuberculosis.
+As we delved into the research behind this holiday, we learned a lot about tuberculosis.
 This is information that we feel we have a duty to share with everyone reading about World TB Day.
 We hope that it educates everyone who comes across it about the importance of eradicating TB from the world.

 • India, Indonesia, China, Pakistan, the Philippines, Nigeria, Bangladesh, and South Africa account for two-thirds of the world’s TB infection totals.